wilsonmar/oss-perf/README.md

 | f | ref. data into ElastiSearch | You? | Design |
 | g | j-gen | Wilson | Design |
 | h | configs | Wilson | Design |

+This repo takes a "README driven development" approach, as described
+<a target="_blank" href="http://tom.preston-werner.com/2010/08/23/readme-driven-development.html">here</a>.

 <a name="ExistingComponents">